-- a) knowledge: - knows the introductory basics of cartography, - know the common positioning technology, - knows the principles of satellite positioning, - knows the basic principles of anvigation, - b) skills: - is able to perform measurements with various positioning devices and evaluate them, - is able to use mapping method from positioning data - c) attitude: - open to new mapping and positioning methods - open for use in positioning in technical tasks
+- Knows the introductory basics of cartography.
+Know the common positioning technology. - Knows the principles of satellite positioning.
+Knows the basic principles of anvigation.

+- Is able to perform measurements with various positioning devices and evaluate them. - Is able to use mapping method from positioning data.

-18. Requirements, way to determine a grade (obtain a signature), opportunity for repeat/retake and delayed completion
+Open to new mapping and positioning methods.
+Open for use in positioning in technical tasks.

 Two midterm tests and an individual homework.
 Final grade is calculated as: 35% of the two tests and 30% of the homework.